eslint/css/docs/rules/no-invalid-import-placement.md

 ## Background

 The `@import` rule must be placed at the beginning of a stylesheet, before any other at-rules (except `@charset` and `@layer`) and style rules.
-If placed elsewhere, browsers will ignore the `@import` rule, causing the imported styles to be missing from the page.
+If placed elsewhere, browsers will ignore the `@import` rule, resulting in the imported styles being missing from the page.

 ## Rule Details